TerrierDarts/streamerbot-docs/content/3.api/2.triggers/4.integrations/TipeeeStream/Donation.md

----
-title: Donation
+# Donation
-description: TipeeeStream Triggers Reference
-published: true
-date: 2023-03-15T21:36:47.478Z
-tags:
-editor: markdown
-dateCreated: 2023-03-15T21:36:45.632Z
----

-## Overview
+TipeeeStream donation trigger.

-This triggers when you get a donation via TipeeeStream.
+This event triggers when you get a donation with TipeeeStream.

-For a detailed guide about TipeeeStream see [this page](/Integrations/TipeeeStream).

-## Configuration
+## Parameters
-### Ranges
+### `Range`
-You can select ranges if you want to filter between two values.
+:range-description

 ## Variables
+:variables-description

 Name | Description
 ----:|:------------
 `tipeeStreamId` | The id from TipeeeStream